Best Things to Do in Cuzco, Peru

 The ancient Inca capital is said to have been founded around 1100 AD.
 It is today a major commercial centre of 275,000 permanent residents, most of whom are Quechua.
 The city council has designated the Quechua, Qosqo, as the official spelling.

-A little bit about Cuzco's history
+A little bit about Cusco's history

 According to Inca myth, the Sun sent his son, Manco Capac, and the Moon sent her daughter, Mama Ocllo, to spread culture and enlightenment throughout the dark, barbaric lands.
 They emerged from the waters of Lake Titicaca and began their journey in search of the place where they would form their kingdom.
-When they reached the present-day Cuzco, Manco plunged his golden staff into the ground in order to test its suitability, and it duly sank deep into the fertile land.
+When they reached the present-day Cusco, Manco plunged his golden staff into the ground in order to test its suitability, and it duly sank deep into the fertile land.
 This was the sign they were looking for to choose the capital of their empire.
-They named the spot Cuzco - meaning 'navel of the earth'.
-Thus was the significance of Cuzco and the Sacred Valley established for many hundreds of years to come.
+They named the spot Cusco - meaning 'navel of the earth'.
+Thus was the significance of Cusco and the Sacred Valley established for many hundreds of years to come.

-Cuzco is still laid out much as it was in Inca times.
+Cusco is still laid out much as it was in Inca times.
 The Incas conceived their capital in the shape of a puma with the river serving as the spine, Sacsayhuaman the head and the main city centre the body.
 Almost every central street has remains of Inca walls, arches and doorways.
 Many streets are lined with Inca stonework, now serving as foundations for more modern buildings.
 Inca stonework is tapered upwards (battered) and every wall has a perfect line of inclination towards the centre, from bottom to top.
 The stones have each edge and corner rounded.

-Things to see in Cuzco
+Things to see in Cusco

 1. Plaza de Armas

 In Inca times, the plaza was twice as large as it is today.
-It was the heart of Inca Cuzco and remains the heart of the modern city.
+It was the heart of Inca Cusco and remains the heart of the modern city.
 Two flags fly here, the red and white Peruvian flag and the rainbow colored flag of Tahuantinsuyo (representing the four quarters of the Inca empire.)
 Colonial arcades, cathedrals and Inca walls surround the plaza.
 Extending from the plaza are many cobbled pathways leading to the fascinating sites around the city.

 2. La Catedral